aragon/connect/docs/advanced/low-level-queries.md

 # Answering questions with custom queries

-The data that the subgraphs have, can be use to answer more complex questions.
-But you need a more complex query.
+The data that the subgraphs have can be used to answer more complex questions; However, you'll need a more complex query.
-The avaiable connectors create a simplified abstraction over the data, implementing a subset of queries that in general cover most of use cases.
+The available connectors create a simplified abstraction over the data, implementing a subset of queries that can cover most of the generic use cases.

 ## Subgraph schemas

-Understaning the schema of the subgraph we are going to fetch data from is key to ask the right questions.
-In the [Connectors Reference](../connectors/organization.md) section you can find the schema for each subgraph associated with the particular connector.
+Understanding the subgraph's schema we are going to fetch data from is key so we can ask the right questions.
+In the [Connectors Reference](../connectors/organization.md) section you can find the schema for each subgraph associated with its particular connector.

 ## Creating a custom query

-You can create custom quries to exploit the full power of the data.
+You can create custom queries to exploit the full power of the data contained in the subgraph.
 Following is an example of how to do it:

 ```javascript
 import gql from 'graphql-tag'